-An interest in science certainly helps, but that’s not all you will need if you are thinking of becoming a clinical lab technician.
-We used real-time job analysis software to look at over 90,000 clinical lab technician job postings from the past year and find out what skills employers are seeking.1
+An interest in science is certainly important, but that’s not all you will need if you are thinking of becoming a clinical lab technician.
+We used real-time job analysis software to examine more than 90,000 clinical lab technician job postings from the past year.2

 - Laboratory testing

-So while you should have a proclivity towards science, you will learn the majority of those hard skills in school.
+So while you should have a proclivity towards science, you will learn the majority of those technical skills through formal education.